Greenwich Police Department

 The Greenwich Police Department is under the responsibility of the First Selectman in his role as Police Commissioner.
-Operational leadership and direction lies with the Chief of Police who is charged with the protection of life and property, the preservation of public peace, the prevention and detection of crime, the apprehension of offenders and the enforcement of state and local laws and ordinances, as well as a myriad of calls for service that the Police Department handles on a daily basis.
-In the fiscal year 2016 to 2017, the Greenwich Police responded to 49,345 calls for service.
+Operational leadership and direction lie with the Chief of Police, who is charged with the protection of life and property, the preservation of public peace, the prevention and detection of crime, the apprehension of offenders, and the enforcement of state and local laws and ordinances, as well as a myriad of calls for service that the Police Department handles daily.
+In the fiscal year 2021 to 2022, the Greenwich Police responded to 41,000 calls for service.

-The Police Department continues to present its unmatched level of services both as a law enforcer and a community service provider.
+The Police Department continues to present its unmatched level of service as a law enforcer and a community service provider.
 Our crime clearance rates are above the national averages (in almost every instance - well above) in all mandatory Uniform Crime Report categories.

 Emergency Operations Center

-The Town’s Emergency Operations Center (EOC) is housed in the Police Department in support of a unified command response by all departments of the Town of Greenwich.
-Several exercises have been conducted to prepare the community’s leadership in the event of a disaster and the EOC has been utilized for several actual weather-related responses.
+The Town’s Emergency Operations Center (EOC) is housed in the Police Department, supporting a unified command response by all the Town of Greenwich departments.
+Several exercises have been conducted to prepare the community’s leadership in a disaster, and the EOC has been utilized for several actual weather-related responses.

 The Police Department continues to serve the entire municipality by hosting meetings within our Public Safety Complex for various public and private groups.
-This greater access has served to further demystify the Police Department and its members to the public while furthering our community policing initiatives and public/private partnerships.
+This greater access has further demystified the Police Department and its members to the public while furthering our community policing initiatives and public/private partnerships.